PaulineTaillemite/Fortune_Cookie/README.md

-# GetACookie 🍪
+# FortuneCookie 🍪

 ## 🌟 Overview
-**GetACookie** is a project developed to learn and master the Django framework in Python.
+**FortuneCookie** is a project developed to learn and master the Django framework in Python.
 The project involves creating a simple web application that randomly generates fortune cookie messages when the user accesses the dedicated page.

 ## 🛠️ Technologies Used
 - **Python** 🐍